 In order to ensure your child masters correct touch-typing skills, Searsol runs a series of after-school touch-typing classes for children and young adults that are designed to help each individual learn correct touch-typing practice at their own pace.

 Searsol provides touch typing courses nationwide.
 Our classes are delivered in a classroom setting.
 We use our own touch typing tutor Typewiz which consists of a series of lessons to help students advance from beginner to proficient touch typist.
 Tutors work individually and collectively with students to help them progress through the course in order to gain proficiency.
-They are monitored by trained tutors who checks that they are doing the correct finger placement.
+They are monitored by trained tutors who check that they are doing the correct finger placement.

 Please feel free to get in touch with your nearest Searsol provider – course details are available here on our website.

 According to the guidelines for State exams, as set out by the State Examinations Commission, the use of mechanical aid, such as a word processor, is appropriate where it can be established that a candidate’s ability to produce a legible script is compromised.

 There are two separate categories under which a student may be deemed eligible for this exemption from handwriting, as follows: